-The Amended 2013 Plan will automatically terminate ten (10) years from the date of its original adoption by the Board in 2013, unless terminated at an earlier time by the Board.
-The Administrator may amend, alter, suspend or terminate the Amended 2013 Plan at any time, provided that no amendment may be made without stockholder approval to the extent approval is necessary or desirable to comply with any applicable laws.
-No amendment, alteration, suspension or termination may impair the rights of any participant unless mutually agreed otherwise between the participant and the Administrator.
+The Amended and Restated 2013 Plan will become effective upon its approval by the Company's stockholders at the 2023 Annual Meeting of Stockholders and will continue in effect until terminated by the Administrator, but no options that qualify as incentive stock options may be granted after ten (10) years from the Restatement Date.
+The Administrator may amend, alter, suspend or terminate the Amended and Restated 2013 Plan at any time, provided that the Company will obtain stockholder approval of any amendment to the extent necessary and desirable to comply with applicable laws.
+No amendment, alteration, suspension or termination of the Amended and Restated 2013 Plan may impair the rights of any participant unless mutually agreed otherwise between the participant and the Company.